pmagwene/bio-data-analysis/README.md

 * Choosing the right tool for the job: these and other languages
 * Reproducibility throughout the workflow
 * Exposing data: repositories, reusability, discoverability

+### PMM Notes on sequencing:
+* I've been think about how to sequence intro of material, right now I favor the following

+   Unix -> R -> Python

+* My reasoning is as follows:
+  * Unix -- can immediately manipulate data with simple commands, introduce concepts of combining series of simple manipulations to accomplish complex tasks, emphasis on creating structured data
+  * R -- most R intros assume you've already got structured data as input.
+Once you've got structured data can summarize, restructure, visualize, etc
+  * Python -- least emphasis on structured data on input (until we get to NumPy / Pandas)

 ## Topic ideas: to be integrated into above structure